The History and Legacy of the Silk Road

 According to Peter Hopkirk’s Foreign Devils on the Silk Road (first published in 1980, re-issued in paperback in 2006 and 2016), Zhang Qian set out with a caravan of a hundred men in 138 BC.
 The trip did not go as smoothly as he had hoped.
 He and his men were captured by the Xiongnu and were kept captive for 10 years.
 They were treated well and Zhang Qian was even given a wife, but they did not want to continue living with the enemy.

 Of immediate importance was Zhang Qian’s report about a new breed of horses he found in Central Asia, larger and more powerful than the small local breed of horses that the Chinese use.
 The Han Dynasty acquired these warhorses (depicted by Han artists in their sculptures) to fight their nomadic invaders.
-This made the emperor wonder: what other treasures could his empire find on this road?
-With the Xiongnu defeated, Wu turned to the west, seeing the route taken by his emissary as a way to facilitate China’s international trade.
+This made the emperor wonder: what other treasures could his empire find on this road through central asian countries?
+With the Xiongnu defeated, Wu turned to the west, seeing the route taken by his emissary as a way to facilitate China’s international trade along the silk route.

 Does Silk Grow on Trees?